sungsoo-ahn/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 - Know all other training data
 - Have unlimited computational power

-This protection should also holds true regardless of what other information the observer might have.
+This protection should also hold true regardless of what other information the observer might have.
 That's a nice list of requirement, let's try to be more concrete and introduce the definition.

 > **Definition** A randomized algorithm $$M$$ is said to satisfy $$(\varepsilon, \delta)$$-differential privacy if for:
 > - Any two neighbouring datasets $$D$$ and $$D'$$ that differ by just one record